 This provision shows the Authority's share of the provision for appeals relating to income from business rates.
 Due to statutory accounting adjustments, this amount does not impact on the level of the General Fund balance.

 Injury Pension Payments

-This provision has arisen as a result of the potential requirement to reimburse DCLG for pension topup grant claimed in prior years relating to injury awards.
+This provision has arisen as a result of the potential requirement to reimburse the Home Office for pension top-up grant claimed in prior years relating to injury awards.

 20 - Long Term Borrowing